Tolly08/Mobile-Phone-Sales-Analysis/Business_answer_and_questions.md

 ### Insight
 - Apple has the best sales in 2018 and 2019 with sales of $691,200 and 1,118,000 respectively which reduced in 2020 which might be due to the pandemic.

--In 2021, LG was the best selling brand with total sales of $793,600
+-In 2020, Samsung was the best selling brand with total sales of $793,600.
+Samsung offers a wide range of smartphones that cater to various market segments.
+From budget-friendly models to high-end flagship devices, Samsung ensures that there is a product for every consumer, regardless of their budget or needs.
+This extensive portfolio allows Samsung to capture a broad customer base globally.
+Which makes them affordable even during pandemic
 ---

 ### Who is each country's most successful sales rep and distributor